What is focaccia art?

 Instructions:

-Warm one cup of the water to 110 degrees, pouring it into the bowl of a stand mixer.
 Mix in the yeast and sugar with a hand whisk or fork.
-Let rest for 20 minutes as the yeast begins to activate.
+Let rest for several minutes as the yeast begins to activate.
 This is your fermentation step...your "starter", and it is very important in development of all those characteristic bread bubbles.

-After resting, add in one cup of flour, mixing on low until flour is incorporated.
+After mixture becomes foamy, add in one cup of flour, mixing on low until flour is incorporated.

 Add a second glass of warm water, and 1/3 cup olive oil.
 Continue adding the remaining flour, a cup at a time.
 Do not overbeat.